jasethomson/SGT-jt/README.md

     - remove - removes the indicated student from the data storage
     - getStudentByField - takes in a given field/value, searches the student records, and returns the matching student record
     - calculateGradeAverage - goes through all students and calculates the average amongst all the grades

+##### startup instructions
+- start at v.25
+- make a new branch v.5
+- perform work on v.5
+- no need to do pull request

 ### version.75 - sgt controller
 #### Description